wdas/unf/doc/sphinx/getting_started.rst

 .. warning::

-    It is not safe to edit the stage with the :term:`Usd` API when using `Sdf.ChangeBlock`_.
+    It is not safe to edit the stage with the :term:`USD` API when using :usd-cpp:`Sdf.ChangeBlock <SdfChangeBlock>`.

 One single notice will be emitted: